-Search Query Operators (site:, inurl:, etc.)
+Search Query Operators

-Using search query operators in Google is one of the most effective ways of identifying duplicate and thin content, especially after potential problems have been identified from Webmaster Tools.
-The following operators are particularly helpful:
+Using search query operators in Google is one of the most effective ways of identifying duplicate and thin content, especially after potential problems have been identified from Google Search Console.

-- Example – site:www.domain.com inurl:?price=
+Example: site:www.domain.com inurl:?price=

-- Example – site:domain.com -inurl:www
+Example: site:domain.com -inurl:www

-- Example – site:www.domain.com intitle:Maglite LED XL200
+Example: site:www.domain.com intitle:Maglite LED XL200

 Plagiarism, Crawler & Duplicate Content Tools

-- Siteliner – This tool offers a quick way to identify pages on your eCommerce site with the most internal duplicate content.
-The percent of duplicate content returned by this tool crawling your website pages is determined by how much unique content exists on each particular page in comparison to the repeated elements of each web page (header, sidebar, footer, etc.).
+Siteliner is a quick way to identify pages on your eCommerce site with the most internal duplicate content.
+This tool looks at how much unique content exists on each particular page in comparison to the repeated elements of each web page (header, sidebar, footer, etc.).